Navigation

 • Best Time: Dec–March is peak.
 Shoulder season (Oct–Nov or Mar–Apr) means fewer crowds and lower prices.
 Winter is great for whisky and truffles.

-• You Need a Car: Seriously, public transport is limited.
+• You Need a Car: Public transport is limited.
 A rental car or campervan is a must for exploring all the cool off-the-main-road spots.

-• Family Friendly: Yep, Tassie is great for kids, with easy walks, wildlife sanctuaries, and fun food experiences like truffle hunting.
+• Family Friendly: Absolutely, Tassie is great for kids!
+With easy walks, wildlife sanctuaries and fun food experiences like truffle hunting - the kids will make memories of a lifetime.

 Tasmania FAQs